jozefg/drafts/parametricity.markdown

 > If `A` ... `E` are true, then in the context `Δ; Γ`, `e` has the
 > type `t`.

+One final piece of notation, `[x/y]z` means "substitute `x` for every unbound occurrence of `y` in `z`".
+This one is more common in the Haskell community but still worth mentioning.
 With that in mind here are our typing rules.

          v : t ∈ Γ
       ———————————–————